 Winter in Vienna

 From the middle of November, Vienna's prettiest squares transform into magical Christmas markets.
-People with a sense of tradition get their money's worth at the Vienna Christmas World on Rathausplatz, at the Old Viennese Christmas Market on Freyung, or at the Christmas Market on Stephansplatz.
+People with a sense of tradition get their money's worth at the Viennese Christmas Market on Rathausplatz, at the Old Viennese Christmas Market on Freyung, or at the Christmas Market on Stephansplatz.
 Lovers of handicrafts should pay a visit to the Christmas markets on Karlsplatz or Spittelberg.
 The Christmas markets in front of Schönbrunn Palace and Belvedere Palace offer a uniquely imperial flair.
 The Winter Market on Riesenradplatz offers action.

 Each Christmas market has its own unmistakable charm and special offers to ensure the children are also kept entertained.
 They all have one thing in common: Sweet temptations and culinary specialties.
 And as you stroll through the Christmas markets, you're sure to find a gift or two.